2009 American League Championship Series: Game 5

 Unlike the previous four games, this time the Angels scored first.
 With Chone Figgins on third base and Bobby Abreu on first, Torii Hunter singled to center field, scoring both Figgins and Abreu.
 Hunter then scored on an RBI double by Vladimir Guerrero, followed by a Kendrys Morales RBI single that scored Guerrero from second.
 All this was done before the first out was recorded.
 From that point on, neither starter—John Lackey for the Angels and A. J. Burnett for the Yankees—allowed a run until the seventh inning.
 In the top half of that inning, Lackey worked into a bases-loaded jam with two outs when manager Mike Scioscia replaced him with Darren Oliver.
 Mark Teixeira connected with Oliver's first pitch for a double that scored all three inherited runners—Melky Cabrera, Jorge Posada, and Derek Jeter.
 After an intentional walk to Alex Rodriguez, Hideki Matsui singled, scoring Teixeira and tying the game.
 Oliver was replaced with Kevin Jepsen, who yielded a triple to Robinson Canó that scored Rodriguez and Matsui, giving the Yankees a two-run lead.
 In the bottom half of the seventh, Abreu hit an RBI groundout that scored Jeff Mathis from third.
 Hunter then drew a walk, followed by a Guerrero single that scored Erick Aybar, and a Morales single that scored Hunter, giving the Angels a one-run lead.
 The Yankees threatened Angels closer Brian Fuentes in the ninth inning.
 With two outs, Fuentes loaded the bases, but Nick Swisher popped out to end the game.

+As of today, this remains the Angels last post-season victory.